m3-learning/M3-Learning-Docs/_sources/equipment/Laser_LPX305/Maintenance/Fill_Laser.rst.txt

 Safety Precautions
 ------------------

-- Be sure to wear glasses.
+- Be sure to wear laser safety goggles.
 - Start with all valves closed on gas lines
--

 .. include:: ./hazards.rst

 Maintenance Schedule